senzhaocode/FuSViz_docs/docs/Usage_manual.md

 ![](4.2.1.2.Table_save.png)

-Users are able to output the updated and reviewed SV table into a text file, by clicking on the ‘Download Data’ button.
+Users are able to output the updated and reviewed SV table into a text file, by clicking on the `Download Data` button.

 #### Wordcloud – prevalence of SV-related genes across samples